Georg Leib

 After the trademark tower of Venice, (St Mark's Campanile), collapsed in 1902, Leib donated the scaffolding for it to rebuild it.
 The majority wanted to tear the tower down at the time.
 Georg Leib was the first philanthropist to donate to the cause of rebuilding Venice's tower.
 Leib also built the scaffolding for the Dome of Milan, (Milan Cathedral), the original Thalkirchner Bridge - and the Sanatorium named after him in Haar, Munich.
 The latter was the first institution of the kind in Germany.

 Georg Leib was one of the builders of St. Joseph's Cloister (St Joseph (München).
-He donated his services to build St. Anton's in Munich (St. Anton (München)), and was awarded the royal prince regent's medal for his efforts.
+He donated his services to build St. Anton's in Munich (St. Anton (München)), and was awarded the royal prince regent's medal of the Order of St. Michael, forth class, for his efforts.
+Moreover, he was awarded the papal medal of St. Gregory the Great in honor of his services to the community and the Catholic Church.
+He was also awarded honorary membership of the Order of Friars Minor Capuchin.